Showing posts with label Platformers - Puzzle. Show all posts

 Egor - Half man...
 Half creature...
 All idiot!

 Yes, we are Egor.
-A fella who, not only has a hump the size of Texas but is also the doctor's unappreciated lackey.
-He suffers his demand to find several gruesome items and to complete this he needs several oddities ranging from a pillow to a hanged man's body which is left abandoned in the woods.
-Absolutely brilliant stuff and very B-movie too - love it!!
+A fella who, not only has a hump the size of Texas, but is also the doctor's unappreciated lackey.
+He suffers from the demand to find several gruesome items.
+To complete this, he needs several oddities, ranging from a pillow to a hanged man's body, which is left abandoned in the woods.
+Very B-movie!!

 This is a game all about following orders.
-Your orders come from the doctor who needs different parts for his ... experiment.
-You're nothing more than a number, so follow his orders and seek out everything he needs.
-Easy, right?
+Your orders come from the doctor who needs different parts for his "experiment".
+You're nothing more than a number, so follow his orders and seek everything.

-The play area is huge and you begin in the mad doctor's castle but we are free to explore wherever we choose.
-That includes the dungeons or going outside into a spooky forest and into the local village with its creepy morgue.
-There are many creatures along the way like spiders, skulls, wolfmen, ghosts, rats and even animated body parts.
+The play area is huge, and you begin in the mad doctor's castle, but we are free to explore everywhere.
+That includes the dungeons, a spooky forest, and the local village with its creepy morgue.
+There are many creatures along the way, like spiders, skulls, wolfmen, ghosts, rats and even animated body parts.

-Here is a little animation I made a while back that should give an idea of how the game plays...
+Here is an animation that should give an idea of how the game plays...

 Climb trees, dodge bats, spiders, zombies and more.
 A fantastic night out!